I have searched for novel ways to play

 And his little plate remains forever bare

-No one wants to hear him, no one wants to see
+No one wants to hear him, no one wants to

 And the dogs are snarling at the old man's feet